 What I notice is that while some things have changed about Christmas.
 One thing has not.
 I still fall into the camp that prefers Christmas Eve to Christmas Day.
-My Christmas Eves are quite and still.
+My Christmas Eves are quiet and still.
 It is all potential.

-Every gift still sit ungiven.
+Every gift still sits ungiven.
 I have no idea how it will be received.
 Tomorrow’s meal?
 It is just a delicious fantasy.
 I am sure all of these things will all be as wonderful as I hope they will be, but right now, they are all perfect and dreamy.

-This moment, before “the show” starts tomorrow, are my favorite moments of the season and they always have been
+This moment, before “the show” starts tomorrow, are my favorite moments of the season, and they always have been

 When I was a kid, I would sneak down to the tree and lay next to it.
 Staring at the packages under the lights, I would dream about what was inside.
 Was it a new GI Joe?
 Socks?
 Only the elusive Santa or my parents knew.